Donnafugata – a woman in flight.

 The 5-star luxury Donnafugata Golf Resort & Spa is a heavenly place for anyone wishing to play golf and to experience a great time in one of the most enchanting places in Sicily.

-Located close to Archeological Park of Kamarina and possesses a unique ambience and charm and has been host for the Sicilian Open on 2 occasions on the European PGA Tour.
+Located close to Archeological Park of Kamarina and possesses a unique ambience and charm and has been host for the Sicilian Open on two occasions on the European PGA Tour.

 It has two fantastic golf courses, a private beach, three restaurants and it serves great italian cuisine.